Community Care and the Law

 Social care: from Poor Law to the present

-The Legal Action Group, has provided on-line access to the introductory chapter of Community Care and the Law (6th edition 2017).
-The chapter reviews the development of social care law in the UK and can be accessed here
+For a pre-publication draft of the introductory chapter of Community Care and the Law (6th edition 2017) which reviews the development of social care law in the UK click here.

 Disabled Children: A Legal Handbook